-Three-month periods ended June 30, 2018 and 2017 (thousands of Canadian dollars, except where noted and for share and per share amounts)
+Three-month and six-month periods ended September 30, 2018 and 2017 (thousands of Canadian dollars, except where noted and for share and per share amounts)

 13. Determination of fair values:

 Certain of the Corporation's accounting policies and disclosures require the determination of fair value, for both financial assets and liabilities.
 Fair values have been determined for measurement and/or disclosure purposes based on the following methods.